Chris Poole, WSET II

 Ruth’s wine adventure started during her time in culinary school in Grand Junction, Colorado where she graduated with an Associates of Applied Science in Culinary Arts.
 While studying cuisine, she was also introduced to wine.
 Her first brush with learning how to really taste wine had her imagining the endless possibilities of what would pair well!
 From that moment on, Ruth knew wine would play a large part in her life.
 Ruth spent roughly fourteen years working her way through all aspects of the kitchen.

 After two years of being a Sous Chef at the local iconic restaurant, Tarbell’s, she began her transition to the service side.
 She fell in love with the interaction with the people and it allowed her to get serious about wine.
 Her passion has continued to grow and it shows through her enthusiasm and motivation to study with the Court of Master Sommeliers.
-She has completed the introductory level sommelier course and is moving on to become a Certified Sommelier.
-This has offered her more opportunities to not only taste some of the finest wines in the world, but to also develop her palate.
+In June of 2018, Ruth earned the title of Certified Sommelier.
+Her studies have given her the opportunity to not only taste some of the finest wines in the world, but to also develop her palate and her knowledge of all things wine.

 Wine is used to celebrate, comfort and inspire over a broad range of occasions.
 Wine honors tradition, but is ever changing.
 Those are the philosophies that drive her passion for food and wine.
 Her favorite part about working at Vinum 55 is the “All Things Wine” mentality that she shares with the members and staff.
 She loves the organization that comes with being an Assistant Cellar Manager, the opportunity to be confronted by wines from all over the world, and the task of trying new wines daily.
 Currently, Ruth’s favorite wine, that has changed her perspective and revived her, is the 2006 Veuve Clicqout La Grande Dame Brut Rose.
 Ruth believes that every time a bottle of bubbles is opened, it is a celebration and a truly beautiful experience.